lanl/PyBNF/docs/cluster.rst

 PyBNF is designed to run on computing clusters that utilize a shared network filesystem.
 PyBNF comes with built-in support for clusters running Slurm.
 It may also be manually configured to run on clusters with other managers (Torque, PBS, etc.).

-The `Dask.distributed <http://distributed.readthedocs.io/en/latest/index.html>`_ package, which is installed as a dependency of PyBNF, has a scheduler that we use for handling simulations in distributed computing environments (clusters).
+Installation of PyBNF on a cluster has the same requirements as installation on a workstation, namely Python 3 with the pip package manager.
+This is available on most clusters, but may require loading a module to access.
+In Slurm, you can view the available modules with the command ``module avail``, and load the appropriate one with ``module load [modulename]``.
+Once Python 3 and pip are loaded, the same :ref:`installation instructions <installation>` apply as for a standard installation.

-While users can likely install PyBNF using ``pip``'s ``--user`` flag, assistance from the cluster administrators may be helpful
+Assistance from the cluster administrators may be helpful if any cluster-specific issues arise during installation.

 SLURM
 -----

 The user may run PyBNF interactively or as a batch job using the ``salloc`` or ``sbatch`` commands respectively.
-Note that the user must have set up their Python environment prior to running PyBNF on a cluster.

 To tell PyBNF to use Slurm, pass "slurm" with the ``-t`` flag, i.e. ``pybnf -t slurm``.
 It is also possible to instead specify the ``cluster_type`` key in the config file.